 The Authority's plan calls for support from the Welsh Government, the Welsh Local Government Association and others.
 That is reasonable.
-But such support needs strong foundations and clear and committed leadership to drive through change, and I see no evidence of that...
+But such support needs strong foundations and clear and committed leadership

 I am also seriously concerned that these failings jeopardise the service's ability to function safely and effectively....These risks are real and immediate, and I have two recent examples of how the identified management failures directly and seriously affect core services.